State diagram: Harel statechart

 Harel statecharts, invented by computer scientist David Harel, are gaining widespread usage since a variant has become part of the Unified Modeling Language (UML).
 The diagram type allows the modeling of superstates, orthogonal regions, and activities as part of a state.

 Classic state diagrams require the creation of distinct nodes for every valid combination of parameters that define the state.
-This can lead to a very large number of nodes and transitions between nodes for all but the simplest of systems (state and transition explosion).
-This complexity reduces the readability of the state diagram.
+For all but the simplest of systems, this can lead to a very large number of nodes and transitions between nodes (state and transition explosion), which reduces the readability of the state diagram.
 With Harel statecharts it is possible to model multiple cross-functional state diagrams within the statechart.
-Each of these cross-functional state machines can transition internally without affecting the other state machines in the statechart.
-The current state of each cross-functional state machine in the statechart defines the state of the system.
-The Harel statechart is equivalent to a state diagram but it improves the readability of the resulting diagram.
+Each of these cross-functional state machines can transition internally without affecting the other state machines.
+The current state of each cross-functional state machine defines the state of the system.
+The Harel statechart is equivalent to a state diagram but improves its readability.